Dr Andreas Fulda is research active in the fields of EU-China relations as well as philanthropy and civil society in Greater China.

-Dr. Fulda was appointed as a lecturer at the School of Contemporary Chinese Studies at The University of Nottingham in September 2007.
-His papers are published in internationally referred journals such as Critical Asian Studies, International Quarterly for Asian Studies, Political Science and Politics, and the Journal of Contemporary China.
-He has written commentaries and country profiles for the German media, e.g. Das Parlament, F.A.Z.-Institut, and IP Journal of the German Council on Foreign Relations and also regularly publishes opinion editorials for The Conversation, The Guardian, and China Daily.
+Dr Andreas Fulda's papers are published in internationally referred journals such as Critical Asian Studies, International Quarterly for Asian Studies, Political Science and Politics, Journal of Contemporary China and Journal of Church and State.
+He has written commentaries and country profiles for German media, e.g. Das Parlament, F.A.Z.-Institut, and IP Journal of the German Council on Foreign Relations and also regularly publishes opinion editorials for international media ranging from the South China Morning Post, The Guardian, The Independent, The Conversation to China Daily.

 MURPHY, A.M. and FULDA, A., 2011.
 Bridging the gap: pracademics in foreign policy Political Science and Politics.
 44(2), 279-283